ekuri/baxter_end_effector_control/README.md

-# ROS End Effector Teleoperation Control Package
+# ROS End Effector Control Package for Baxter

 ## About
 To know what this package is, pleased refer to the wiki of this package: